-243 Marginalised groups (for example women, LGBTQIA+, racialised people) often face 244 issues when trying to access healthcare, such as stigma around their health needs and discrimination, to the point of being refused treatment or not taken 245 246 seriously.
-Those with existing medical conditions (such as people with 247 disabilities and/or chronic illnesses), may face difficulties receiving treatment for other conditions.
-All discrimination should be fought against, 248 249 with awareness-raising and stigma-reducing campaigns and training for healthcare 250 workers.
-Additionally, we demand more research to be conducted into mental health in marginalised groups, as well as initiatives that specifically target 251 252 loneliness and the social isolation of specific groups such as elderly people, 253 chronically ill people, and disabled people.
+Marginalised groups (for example women, LGBTQIA+, racialised people) often face issues when trying to access healthcare, such as stigma around their health needs and discrimination, to the point of being refused treatment or not taken seriously.
+Those with existing medical conditions (such as people with disabilities and/or chronic illnesses), may face difficulties receiving treatment for other conditions.
+All discrimination should be fought against, with awareness-raising and stigma-reducing campaigns and training for healthcare workers.
+Additionally, we demand more research to be conducted into mental health in marginalised groups, as well as initiatives that specifically target loneliness and the social isolation of specific groups such as elderly people, chronically ill people, and disabled people.

-254 FYEG fights for sexual and reproductive health and rights (see chapter 1).
+FYEG fights for sexual and reproductive health and rights (see chapter 1).

 FYEG also supports a stronger focus on prevention in public health policy.
-Fighting air and water pollution, eliminating endocrine disruptors and carcinogenic substances, promoting healthy diets including the reduced consumption of heavily processed food, and promoting sport are all key actions 259 to prevent severe chronic disease.
-A healthy lifestyle should be affordable for 260 everyone.
-Therefore, fruit and vegetables should be cheaper and unhealthy 261 products should be increased in price.
-Sports are important for social contact 262 and should not only be promoted, but also be accessible for all.
-Therefore, 263 financial support should be given when necessary.
-Prevention policies on smoking 264 265 and drinking should also be put in place, for example through information 266 campaigns, taxation, the regulation of sales, and bans on advertising.
-FYEG 267 encourages countries to create separate shops for alcohol and tobacco.
-Smoking 268 should be banned in public places where it is clearly a nuisance to people's 269 health.
-FYEG supports a harm-reduction approach through prevention programmes 270 within drug policy and the treatment of addiction.
-Alongside addiction 271 awareness-raising, the stigma around addiction should be tackled.
-Addiction 272 should be recognised as a medical condition, and social protection and medical and social support should be offered to those suffering from addiction.
+Fighting air and water pollution, eliminating endocrine disruptors and carcinogenic substances, promoting healthy diets including the reduced consumption of heavily processed food, and promoting sport are all key actions to prevent severe chronic disease.
+A healthy lifestyle should be affordable for everyone.
+Therefore, fruit and vegetables should be cheaper and unhealthy products should be increased in price.
+Sports are important for social contact and should not only be promoted, but also be accessible for all.
+Therefore, financial support should be given when necessary.
+Prevention policies on smoking and drinking should also be put in place, for example through information campaigns, taxation, the regulation of sales, and bans on advertising.
+FYEG encourages countries to create separate shops for alcohol and tobacco.
+Smoking should be banned in public places where it is clearly a nuisance to people's health.
+FYEG supports a harm-reduction approach through prevention programmes within drug policy and the treatment of addiction.
+Alongside addiction awareness-raising, the stigma around addiction should be tackled.
+Addiction should be recognised as a medical condition, and social protection and medical and social support should be offered to those suffering from addiction.

-We support the full legalisation of drugs across Europe, while increasing prevention measures.
+We support the full legalisation and regulation of drugs across Europe, while increasing prevention measures.
 Drug legalisation would deprive organised crime structures of a lucrative source of income.
 Tax revenues from drug sales should be used to fund the healthcare and prevention sectors and social services.

 We demand a fair, publicly owned pharmaceutical sector.
-Large pharmaceutical companies should not hold the monopoly on public safety, especially when this leads to unequal access to life-saving treatments.
+Large pharmaceutical companies should not hold the monopoly (see Glossary 106) on public safety, especially when this leads to unequal access to life-saving treatments.
 Additionally, life-saving drugs should not be sold at a profit.
 All contracts made between pharmaceutical companies and national governments or the European Union should be transparent and made publicly available.

 Individuals' well-being, dignity, and wishes should be fully respected in the healthcare system.
-We fight for improving palliative care and for allowing people to choose how and when for allowing people to choose the way they diethey die.
+We fight for improving palliative care (see Glossary 117) and for allowing people to choose how and when they die.

-287 f.
+f.
 Education